By Madeline Bocaro

 In November 1968 work began on John & Yoko’s film Rape.
-The 77-minute film was shot in London for Austrian television and debuted on March 31, 1969.
-The script was conceptualized by Yoko in 1968 (as part of Thirteen Film Scores) and was shot according to Yoko’s written instructions:
+The 77-minute film was shot in London for Austrian television.
+It premiered on March 31, 1969.
+The script was conceptualized by Yoko in 1968 (Thirteen Film Scores) and was shot according to Yoko’s written instructions:

 “The cameraman will chase a girl on a street with a camera persistently until he corners her in an alley, and, if possible, until she is in a falling position.”